mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 than a larger one, because of the QoS that is required for the sensors.
 Thus, the high QoS sensors/end devices are willing to pay for the more stable LPWAN Gateways.

-The number of downlink packets sent by the Gateway represents the popularity of the device.
-This usually means the end devices/sensors around the Gateway are dense.
-If a sensor requires a downlink from the Gateway, which has a high number of downlink packets, it will need to place a higher bid or increase the overall bidding range accordingly.

 Gateway density is a parameter which is expected to motivate network administrators to deploy more Gateways in the areas that have little to no coverage.
 As demonstrated, it’s